flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-10.md

     given year with 11-20% of veterans suffering.
   card_citation: ''
 card_3:
-  card_text: "> a\x1COf course, we have quite a ways to go but we look forward to the next steps in this conversation.a\x1D\n> \n> State Department spokeswoman on U.S. Secretary of State Mike Pompeo's multi-country visit, which will include a visit with Kim Jong Un this Sunday in North Korea.
+  card_text: "> ax1COf course, we have quite a ways to go but we look forward to the next steps in this conversation.ax1Dn> n> State Department spokeswoman on U.S. Secretary of State Mike Pompeo's multi-country visit, which will include a visit with Kim Jong Un this Sunday in North Korea.
 This will be his 4th visit and he is expected to help plan a second meeting between Kim & President Trump."
   card_citation: ''
 card_4:
   card_text: >-